esitarski/pyllrp/README.txt

 How it works:

-ParseDef.py reads the XML spec files and generates the llrpdef.py file.
+ParseDef.py reads the LLRP XML spec files and generates the llrpdef.py file.
 During this process, it translates the LLRP data types into bitstream representation and processes the XML into Python-friendly structures.
 ParseDef must be run every time the XML files change.

 At run time, pyllrp.py imports llrpdef and does a 1-time augmentation on the Messages, Parameters and Enums into classes.
 It adds the binary pack/unpack, validation and human-readable formating functions.
-This effort is minimal due to the llrpdef.py pre-processing.
+Startup time is minimal due to the llrpdef.py pre-processing.

+Stuff to do:

+Because the classes are created dynamically, python linters (eg. flake8) do not understand pyllrp classes.